 The Single-Stock Diversification Service helps with this issue by allowing you to transfer your stock holdings to Wealthfront, where they can be sold in an easy, commission-free, and tax-aware manner.

-The Wealthfront Single-Stock Diversification Service is currently available exclusively to employees, ex-employees, and investors in Twitter.
+The Wealthfront Single-Stock Diversification Service is currently available exclusively to employees, ex-employees, and investors in Twitter and Facebook.

-If you're interested in the Wealthfront Single-Stock Diversification Service for a company other than Twitter, please go here and click 'Tell Us.'
+If you're interested in the Wealthfront Single-Stock Diversification Service for a different company, please go here and click 'Tell Us.'

 The Wealthfront Single-Stock Diversification Service works by building a personalized selling plan based on your stock holdings, short-term financial needs and longer term outlook.
 Stock that's transferred to Wealthfront is then sold according to this plan.

-The initial launch of the Wealthfront Single-Stock Diversification Service is open exclusively to Twitter shareholders including Twitter employees, ex-employees, and investors who hold Twitter stock.
+The Wealthfront Single-Stock Diversification Service is open exclusively to Twitter and Facebook shareholders employees, ex-employees, and investors who hold Twitter or Facebook stock.

-If you're interested in the Wealthfront Single-Stock Diversification Service for a company other than Twitter, please go here and click 'Tell Us.'
+If you're interested in the Wealthfront Single-Stock Diversification Service for a different company, please go here and click 'Tell Us.'

 The Wealthfront Single-Stock Diversification Service provides several capabilities that are not easy to replicate on your own: